 Ribcage lead, pelvis support

-MY practice Currently
+MY General practice

 I use this to assess the effectiveness of my current practice (regarding the development of all the qualities I need to feel comfortable doing it- strength, technique, mobility, etc).
 My primary focus is always core (posture), and I make sure to use it as the foundation for every movement I do in order to maintain structural integrity, no matter how small the base of support for it is.
 Most of my climbing consists of bouldering for feedback on strength and technique, as well as traversing/circuits for feedback on conditioning and efficiency.
 I should also note that my greatest training effect from climbing is stress management as I am very fearful of 99% of it.